prosho-97/wmt-automatic-eval/README.md

 <br/>

-To score with GEMBA-ESA, you need to set the required API keys in your environment (Cohere or OpenAI).
+To score with `GEMBA-ESA`, you need to set the required API keys in your environment (Cohere or OpenAI).

 <br/>